 The Factory will commission and present work from across the spectrum of performing arts, visual arts and popular culture.
-It will offer space for the world’s greatest artists and thinkers to make, explore and experiment and for communities and individuals from Manchester and beyond to meet, exchange ideas and learn new skills.
+It will offer space for the world’s greatest artists and thinkers to make, explore and experiment, and for communities and individuals from Manchester and beyond to meet, exchange ideas and learn new skills.

 The Factory builds on Manchester’s long history as a dynamic centre for creativity and innovation.
 With culture a huge driver for tourism and the creative industries being the fastest growing sector in Manchester, The Factory will have an important part to play in the future success of the economy, in the city and beyond.

 The Factory will provide time and space for artists to explore new ways of working and creating, supported by a team that has unrivalled experience in producing ambitious large-scale work.
-It will be a laboratory for new ideas as much as a showcase, an all-encompassing hothouse where the art of the future will be shaped.
+It will be a laboratory for new ideas as much as a showcase, an all-encompassing hothouse where the art of the future will be made.